innoq/ml-ops.org/content/three-levels-of-ml-software.md

 The data engineering pipeline includes a sequence of operations on the available data.
 The final goal of these operations is to create training and testing datasets for the ML algorithms:

+### Data Ingestion

-1. *Data Ingestion* - Collecting data by using various tools and frameworks, such as Spark, HDFS, CSV, etc.
+*Data Ingestion* - Collecting data by using various tools and frameworks, such as Spark, HDFS, CSV, etc.
 This step might also include synthetic data generation or data enrichment The best practices for this step include the following actions that should be maximally automated: